JRRRRRRR/Machine-Learning-on-Covid-19/README.md

 # Pharse-3-Project
 Machine Learning on Covid-19
 # Introduction
-* In 2020 and the future, covid-19 will be a hot topic and a big chanllenge for our human.
+* In 2020 and the future, covid-19 will be a hot topic and a big challenge for our human.
 For my health and life, I am tracking the covid status all the times.
 For the machine learning practice, I am going to make a project related to Covid-19.
 In this project, I'll be working with the Covid-19 dataset until 2020/11/10 from https://covidtracking.com/data/download.
 * Business problems: The dateset are sorted by every state daily.
 I am going to look for the most dangerous state first.
 Then, I will analyze it deeper to see how the status of this state now.
 At last, I will use machine learning to make a classification model to predict the covid-19 quality grade daily.
 1. The Most Dangerous State
     * Find the most dangerous state by total death cases and daily death cases.
     * Find the most dangerous state by total positive cases and daily positive cases.
-2. The statu now of this state
+2. The Status now of this State
     * Visualization of the death cases increasing daily.
     * Visualization of the positive cases increasing daily.
 3. Classification model to predict the covid-19 quality grade daily